Entanglement of formation of mixed many-body quantum states via Tree Tensor Operators

 in analogy to Ref.~\cite{FisherBarber}, where $c$ is the critical exponent that connects lengthscales to entanglement, while $z$ is the critical exponent that connects lengthscales to energyscales ($\Delta \propto N^{-z}$).
 The functions $f(\cdot)$ and $g(\cdot) = \log f(\cdot)$ are non-universal and depend on the microscopical details of the model.
 This behaviour actually extends, to finite $T$, the known scaling law for the entanglement entropy with size, valid for critical ground states \cite{Calabrese_JSTAT04,Calabrese_JPA09}.
 We validate this argument in the inset of Fig.~\ref{Res:fig:scale_invariance}, where the $E_F(T,N)$ data sets are appropriately rescaled, according to $N$.
 As we expect, the curves collapse when the appropriate critical exponents of the corresponding model are used ($c = \frac{1}{2}$, $z=1$ for critical Ising; $c = 1$, $z=1$ for Luttinger liquid XXZ).
+In the former case, we pushed the numerics to very large system sizes and fully exploited the TTO approach, while in the latter we limited our analysis to ED methods as it clearly suffices to confirm the scaling behaviour of critical systems.

 As a final remark, we stress that the \eof analysis enabled by the TTO method is not limited to low-temperature many-body states of lattice models.
-We have employed the same diagnostic tool on other classes of mixed many-body states, including on sets where the \eof is known, as reported in the SM.
+We have employed the same diagnostic tool on other classes of mixed many-body states, including on sets where the \eof is known to further benchmark our approach, as reported in the SM.

 \paragraph*{Conclusions} In this letter, we have presented a new tensor network approach that enables the numerical analysis of bipartite entanglement for many-body quantum systems, even for those entanglement monotones that are considered {\it hard} since they require convex-roof optimization.
 We employed a Tree Tensor Operator (TTO) to well-approximate the global density matrix at low temperatures.
 Such a tensor network architecture compresses information of the bipartite entanglement into a single tensor, whose dimensions in many cases scale polinomially with the system size.
 As a result, evaluating entanglement monotones is numerically efficient, as illustrated for 1D interacting lattice models.
 Our analysis observed a scaling law for the Entanglement of Formation, compatible with a logarithmic conformal scaling law.
 We successfully tested this argument for a free fermion (Ising) and an interacting fermion (XXZ) critical models, where it is satisfied in a temperature range commensurate with the finite-size energy gap ($T \sim \Delta$).